 Because of the rarity of the species, such searches are not easy.
 On one visit, Hennessey and colleagues from the University of Tocatins spent a day visiting more than seven potential sites but found no woodpeckers.
 Finally, Hennessey says, “We were lucky to find a single bird revisiting drilled holes in the bamboo for its dinner of ants.”

-Other rare Brazilian bird species among ABC's priorities are Stresemann's Bristlefront—a burrow-nesting songbird that numbers only about 15 individuals—and the breaktakingly beautiful Araripe Manakin.
+Other rare Brazilian bird species among ABC's priorities are Stresemann's Bristlefront—a burrow-nesting songbird that numbers fewer than about 15 individuals — and the breathtakingly beautiful Araripe Manakin.